Photo Credit: Naija News

 But President Muhammadu Buhari who benefitted from that historic feat may not have emerged as the country’s leader if the chieftains of the All Progressive Congress did not agree to a zoning formula in 2013 that allowed him to become the party’s candidate.
 According to the zoning agreement which was endorsed by all the leaders in APC, the North was supposed to produce the party’s presidential flagbearer between 2015 and 2023.
 And thereafter, the south will take its turn.

 As at the time of coming up with the agreement, there were no dissenting voices.
 All the parties accepted the terms and spirit of the formula and they acknowledged that it was the best for the party.

 Photo Credit: Today

-What do you think Peter Obi should do now that he may not get the PDP ticket?
-Let us know your thoughts in the comment section below.
-While you are at it, also like and share the story so that others can comment too.
+Do you think it is right for the northern to rise against Zoning after the region has benefitted from it?
+Please share your thoughts in the comment section below.
+While you are at it, also like and share so that others can comment too.

 Note: All photos are for illustration purposes only.

 Content created and supplied by: JoeKing2028 (via Opera News )